dev-lester/Weather-App/README.md

 # Weather-App
-Weather App with Open weather API and NodeJs.
+Weather App with Open-weather API and NodeJs.

 # To install packages
 Run npm install